Azure/azure-storage-fuse/README.md

 All tests are performed on `Standard D96ds_v5` (96 vcpus, 384 GiB memory) Azure VM running in `eastus2` region.
 Specifications of this VM is listed [here](https://learn.microsoft.com/en-us/azure/virtual-machines/ddv5-ddsv5-series#ddsv5-series).

 ### Storage
-A `Permium Blob Storage Account` in `eastus2` region was used to conduct all tests.
-HNS was disabled on this account
+A `Premium Blob Storage Account` and a `Standard Blob Storage Account` in `eastus2` region were used to conduct all tests.
+HNS was disabled on both these accounts.

 ### Blobfuse2 configuration
 Blobfuse2 is configured with block-cache for all tests.
 Other than `Large Threads` case persistance of blocks on the disk was disabled.
 Configuration file used in this test is available [here](https://github.com/Azure/azure-storage-fuse/blob/vibhansa/perftestrunner/testdata/config/azure_block_bench.yaml) for reference.